shirsbrunner/shirsbrunner.github.io/src/articles/20210625_Type_Miyconos/article.md

 I changed some icons and added new ones used in the adjusted design.
 This lead to a change in labeling for certain icons (to make labeling more neutral).
 While some icons initially had multiple keys, with glyphs mini this is sadly not possible without having duplication (should have gotten glyphs 3...).
 Also numbers don't work anymore (See the UXA11Y glyph where I had to replace the 11 with ll).

 A lot of the icons still need a touch up and I have yet to check for hidden changes resulting from the move to the new design program.

+## Update 2025-03-17
+The icons above are now smaller in size and have slight space around.
+I tried to adjust the line weights and also use more similar sizes for similar shapes.
+Some icons are still way darker than others given the need for more details.
+I also removed some of the icons and added others.
+I hope nobody did use that set for anything special (well me) - else make sure to adjust your icons a bit.